slcorp/RTView-Flogo/README.md

 This `RTView-Flogo` repository provides instructions and examples showing how to push real-time monitoring data from a Flogo application into an instance of an RTView DataServer and how to use RTView Cloud to create custom dashboards to display the data in real-time.
 The data shown can be either built-in data collected about Flogo Events, Instances, and Tasks.
 Additionally, the user may define data tables that are specific to the application being monitored.

-The RTView DataServer is the data management component that provides in-memory caching and archival to persistent storage.
-Data stored there may be consumed by displays, dashboards, reports and alerts provided by a visualization and analytics tool such as RTView Cloud.

 One of the sample displays created in this example is shown below:

 ![](SensorData.jpg)